gosreya/gosreya/README.md

-Hey there, I’m Sreya! 👋
+Hey there, I’m Sreya!

-🥽 I’m interested in computer science, chemistry, and biology!
-And I’m looking to collaborate on computational chemistry and biology projects! 🌱

-🥚 I’m currently trying to figure out how to salt an omelette perfectly.
+I'm a student at the University of Michigan studying computer science and chemistry!

-📫 Reach me at gosreya@umich.edu
+Reach me at gosreya@umich.edu

 <!---